|August 1st||Tokyo Wonder Site Committee was established

 Tokyo Experimental Festival

-As a platform for cross-genre, crossover and experimental initiatives, a number of projects for performances and exhibitions from Japan and abroad were introduced in two categories devoted to music and sound: the "Performance Division" and the "Sound Installation Division".
+As a platform for cross-genre, crossover and experimental initiatives, not limited to the existing genres, it presented a number of projects for performances and exhibitions from Japan and abroad in categories devoted to music and sound.

 Emerging Artist Support Program MUSIC